 Jacob Bane, Instructional Designer, The Ohio State University

 I entered the Instructional Technology Master’s Program at The University of Akron with two loves, education and technology.
 My background coming into the program was as a seventh grade English teacher.
 I enjoyed the K-12 environment, but had a goal to blend my two loves into a position that could inspire my creativity.
-(See my video testimonial below)
+(View my video testimonial on YouTube)

 The courses were well designed.
 The instructors and courses all use Quality Matters (QM) in their course design.
 QM is the national standard for course design and the standards show throughout every course and make the learning experience cohesive for the student.
 The faculty involved with the program work hard to make every course consistent for the students so that common elements are seen throughout the program and build upon one another.
 The program at UA exceeded my expectations in every way.